FluBBaOfWard/SwanGBA/README.md

-# SwanGBA V0.6.3
+# SwanGBA V0.6.4

 <img align="right" width="220" src="./logo.png" />

-This is a Bandai WonderSwan (Color/Crystal) & PocketChallenge V2 emulator for the Nintendo GBA.
+This is a Bandai WonderSwan (Color/Crystal) & Benesse PocketChallenge V2 emulator for the Nintendo GBA.

 ## How to use